Ensembl/ensembl-client/src/ensembl/README.md

 - `npm run deploy` - Runs `deploy.js` file to deploy the production build into the master machine (`ves-hx2-70`).
 You will need to pass the full address of the machine name along with your username as an argument.
 - `npm run certify` - Runs `setup-ssl.js` to create a local SSL certificate to run the production build on `HTTPS`.
 There are two files that are created for this: `localhost.crt` and `localhost.key`.
 - `npm run lint` - Runs both `lint:scripts` and `lint:style`.
 There is no need to run any of these lint scripts during development.
 This is because, each time a change is made to the code, the linters run along with the build.
-- `npm run lint:scripts` - Runs TSLint to check code errors in TypeScript and React.
+- `npm run lint:scripts` - Runs ESLint to check code errors in TypeScript and React.
 Also, suggests improvements to the code.
 - `npm run lint:styles` - Does the same as above through `stylelint` for the SASS code.
 - `npm run storybook` - Starts the Storybook application
 - `npm run deploy-docs` — Builds the Storybook application and deploys it, along with the docs on Genome browser, to Github Pages ([link](https://ensembl.github.io/ensembl-client))